Summer Too Hot: Background and release

 On May 19, 2023, Brown teased the release of new music on his Instagram account, writing: "If y'all thought I wasn't gonna drop a single for the summer, think again".
 He later officially announced the release of "Summer Too Hot" on June 17, sharing the single's title, cover art, and release date for June 23, 2023.
 The artwork for the song was shot by photographer Mastermind, and features the singer walking through the ocean, wearing a full green outfit, and a pair of "Nami Slides".

 Composition

 "Summer Too Hot" is an R&B mid-tempo, based on what Revolt described as a "bouncy" instrumental.
-The song was written by Brown along with singer Nasri, who previously worked with the singer for his singles "Don't Judge Me" and "Next to You", Toney Martinez, and Major Myjah, while production was handled by Brown's frequent collaborator RoccStar, and DSTRK.
+The song was written by Brown along with singer Nasri—who previously worked with the singer for his singles "Crawl" (2009), "Next to You" (2011), and "Don't Judge Me" (2012)—as well as Toney Martinez, and Major Myjah.
+Production was handled by Brown's frequent collaborator RoccStar, and DSTRK.
 On "Summer Too Hot" Brown displays his falsetto during his vocal performance.
 The song's theme is centered around sexual desire, and is located in a summertime context.